 Point your browser to http://IP:42001/vars-update=VARIABLE-NAME=VARIABLE-VALUE

-This will set the variable called VARIABLE-NAME to the value VARIABLE-VALUE.
-You can also send a POST request to Snap4Arduino to update a variable.
+This will set the global variable called VARIABLE-NAME to the value VARIABLE-VALUE.

 Point your browser to http://IP:42001/send-messages

 This will show a list of all message names for which Snap4Arduino has When I receive [message] hat blocks.